 Levels of Assessment: The State Assessor will assess referees up to Grade 6 for Developmental, Maintenance, and Upgrade assessments level.
 The State Assessor may perform Developmental and Maintenance assessments on Grade 5 referees but not upgrade assessments.

-*NOTE: Only National Assessors may perform upgrade assessments on Grade 5 referees.
+*NOTE: Only National Referee Coaches may perform upgrade assessments on Grade 5 referees.

 Upgrade to State Assessor: Assessors will be considered and selected by the SDA/SRA for upgrade to state assessor and permitted to attend state assessor classes.
 Candidates must be state emeritus or national referees to be potential state assessor candidates.

-Upgrade to National Assessor: Upgrade to National assessor is by invitation by the National Director of Assessment only.
+Upgrade to National Assessor: Upgrade to National Referee Coach is by invitation by the National Director of Assessment only.